 You may be a huge fan of clothing from an earlier time, but they are not appropriate for an interview.
 Likewise, do not choose outfits that are too fashion-forward.
 An interview is a place to stick to middle-of-the-road clothing choices.

 You should avoid any design detail in your clothing that draws attention to the dress instead of your answers.
 Guys, you may love bow or bolero ties, but leave them for after you get hired.
 Discover the current suit style for lapels and other features, and wear a suit that matches the current trend.

-Women will want to wear dresses that stop somewhere between their knees and mid-calf.
+Women will want to wear types of dresses that stop somewhere between their knees and mid-calf.
 If the dress has a slit, it should stop at least two finger lengths below the tips of her fingers when her arms are hanging down straight.
 Men and women will want to ensure that their sleeves are the right length.

 Sleeves on suit coats, blazers, and jackets should stop right above the hinge where the wrist meets the hand.
 Pants should not require a belt to stay in place, but they should not cut into your waist.
 Chinos should end at the top of your shoes.
 Dress trousers should be just slightly longer to have a slight break.